opentibiabr/opentibiabr.github.io/_posts/2020-06-30-fortnightly-updates-07.markdown

 title:  "Fortnightly Update #07"
 date:   2020-06-30 20:00:00 -0400
 categories: updates
-excerpt: A lot of problems were solved, our contributors were in full swing, come check it out
+excerpt: A lot of issues resolved on the map and minor issues on the store, monsters, and quests.
 ---

 #### Special Thanks for our Donators